 Mobile PIN Authentication

-Authenticates the user using the device's unlock PIN code
+Authenticates the user using an app-specific PIN code chosen by the user

 About client-facing steps